Roshan-R/asyncmongo/README.md

 ---
 ##  Project Roadmap

+Operations that are currenly suported:

+1. find
+2. find_one
+3. insert_one
+4. bulk_insert
+5. aggregate

 - [X] **`Basic Connection`**: <strike>Set up a basic connection to a MongoDB instance.</strike>
 - [ ] **`Authtication`**: Partial Implementation - Added Support for SCRAM-SHA-256 authtication scheme.
 - [ ] **`Connection Pooling`**: Develop connection pooling for better performance and scalability.